MarcoSavarese27/georeference-and-distance-calculator/README.md

 - .xlsx

 The user may retrieve data in three ways:
-- ID: returns a uuid.
+- Polling: returns a uuid.
 This uuid can be used as a handle: the user, by doing a get with this id, can retrieve datas.
 If the resource is not ready, the user will wait for the process to end;
-- URL: similar to the ID method, the code returns an URL.
+- Callback: similar to the ID method, the code returns an URL.
 The user may use the URL to retrieve the datas;
 - Inline: direct response.